Lisbon in 4 Days: everything you need to know

 Descend to Baixa and Chiado neighbourhoods

-After visiting Alfama, it's time to go down to the Baixa and Chiado neighbourhoods.
-To visit them you can choose Pedro IV. square as your starting point.
-From there you can walk down Rua Augusta towards Praça do Comércio.
-But before reaching this point, we will make a detour to the Santa Justa elevator.
+After visiting Alfama, it's time to head down to the Baixa and Chiado neighbourhoods.
+To visit them you can book the Lisbon sightseeing tram or if you prefer to walk, go to Pedro IV. square as a starting point and, from there, go down Rua Augusta in the direction of Praça do Comércio.

-With this lift, as well as a viewpoint, we can go up to the Convento do Carmo to visit its spectacular ruins.
-Now, to finish the day, we will go to the Plaza del Comercio.
-At this famous spot we can climb the arch of the Rua Augusta and enjoy the banks of the Tagus.
+At this famous spot you can climb the Rua Augusta Arch and enjoy the banks of the Tagus.
 Near the square there are many restaurant options where you can end the day with a good dinner.

 This trip, which lasts approximately two hours, will allow you to admire Lisbon's most important monuments while you enjoy a glass of Portuguese wine.